 Yogis and history buffs.

-The section of beach that features Mayan ruins is located about one kilometre east of Highway 307.
+The section of the beach that features Mayan ruins is located about one kilometre east of Highway 307.

 The roads in Tulum are pancake flat it’s worth renting a bicycle and working off those tacos.
 Most beaches are within a 20-minute cycle from the city centre.